nemohan/doc/other/git/10 高级主题/Merge vs Rebase.md

 ![1585011146545](C:\Users\lenovo\AppData\Roaming\Typora\typora-user-images\1585011146545.png)

-Note that this rebase doesn’t violate the *Golden Rule of Rebasing*  because only your local `feature` commits are being moved—everything before that is untouched.
+<font color="green">Note that this rebase doesn’t violate the *Golden Rule of Rebasing*  because only your local `feature` commits are being moved—everything before that is untouched.
 This is like saying, “add my changes to what John has already done.”
-In most circumstances, this is more intuitive than synchronizing with the remote branch via a merge commit.
+In most circumstances, this is more intuitive than synchronizing with the remote branch via a merge commit.</font>

 By default, the `git pull` command performs a merge, but you can force it to integrate the remote branch with a rebase by passing it the `--rebase` option.